Modern Slavery Act Statement

 Our supply chain includes professional services providers, NHS Trusts, NHS Foundation Trusts, social enterprises, medical equipment suppliers and office equipment suppliers.
 As a consequence of the nature of our business the vast majority of spend is on medical consumables; around 80% of our annual procurement spend is with NHS Supply Chain, a Government-commissioned supplier service, and more than 99% is with companies based in the UK and Europe.

 While a very small proportion of spend, from time to time we procure marketing collateral including t-shirts, pens, caps and ‘promotional items’.
 These are always sourced from British Promotional Merchandise Association Chartered (www.bpma.co.uk/) suppliers.
+During 18-19 we took additional steps to reduce the usage of promotional materials across the Group.

 We have anti-slavery and trafficking provisions contained within our procurement policy which set out our approach to ensuring our supply chain does not contain modern slavery and our Safeguarding and Whistleblowing policies provide colleagues with guidance on how to report their concerns.